ggerules/lilgp1.03/docs/README.md

 ### Software needed to run this

-Operating System Ubuntu 16.04
+Operating System Ubuntu 16.04 or better.
+Not tested for Mac.
+Won't run on Windows.

-gcc any modern flavor should work        -- compiler for lilgp
+gcc any modern version should work       -- compiler for lilgp

 GNU parallel version 20161222 or better  -- helps to push lilgp runs to as many cores as possible